 System Administration Internship/Course Details

 System administration roles are broad and often vary based on the type of computer system being managed, however, the majority of them have some fundamental functions that can be accomplished in a variety of ways.
-Network architects have frequently experienced administrators who build data transmission systems from the ground up.

 A system administrator's responsibilities include the following:

 System administrators are in charge of managing, maintaining, and configuring commercial computer systems on a day-to-day basis.
+Information security managers are given more duties when it comes to protecting sensitive data from hackers.